bonjwow/covid-shut-down/README.md

 ## About The Project
 The purpose of this project was to examine the effects of switching restaurants to a take-out/delivery only based business model in light of COVID-19 restrictions of Toronto.
-Results were written up based on survey data simulated in R.
+Results were written up based on survey [data] (https://github.com/bonjwow/covid-shut-down/blob/main/inputs/data/simulated_data.csv) simulated in R].
+A pdf of the final report can be viewed [here](https://github.com/bonjwow/covid-shut-down/blob/main/outputs/paper/paper.pdf).

-## Requirments
+## Package Requirments
 * R
 * tidyverse
+* dplyr
+* janitor
+* purr
+* broom
 * ggplot2
+* ggthemes
+* LaCroixColoR
 * kableExtra
-* opendatatoronto
-* ggthemes
-* broom
+* knitr
-* purr
+* bookdown
-* janitor
+* tinytex

 ## Getting Started
 1. Clone this repository